 • Be tightly woven.
 Hold your mask to the light.
 Can you see through it?
 If so, the fabric is probably not woven tightly enough to be effective.
 A scarf or ski mask isn’t woven tightly enough.

 • Fit properly.
 The mask should snugly cover your nose and mouth, with no large gaps on the sides.

 • Offer layers of protection.
 Single layer masks aren’t as effective.
 Masks should have two or three layers of fabric.

-An effective vaccine is an important step to ending the pandemic, and that’s exactly what’s being rolled out across the country.
-However, it’s important to continue to be diligent about all the COVID-19 precautions—including mask wearing—until everyone has had a chance to be vaccinated and we understand more about new COVID-19 variants.
+An effective vaccine is an important step to ending the pandemic.
+However, it’s important to continue to be diligent about all the COVID-19 precautions—including mask wearing—until everyone has been vaccinated and/or herd immunity takes place and we understand more about new COVID-19 variants.